Email Security

 If you currently have your in-house SOC operational and are wondering why an outsourced VSOC or GSOC may be a better idea, then it is worth questioning the drawbacks.

-• Lack of Flexibility: A potential downside to using a VSOC or GSOC is that you may have less flexibility when making changes to your security operations.
+• Lack of flexibility: A potential downside to using a VSOC or GSOC is that you may have less flexibility when making changes to your security operations.
 This lack of flexibility could eventually lead to frustration if you find that you need to make changes but cannot due to the restrictions imposed by the provider.

-• Loss of Control: When you use a VSOC or GSOC, you may feel like you've lost some control over your security operations.
+• Loss of control: When you use a VSOC or GSOC, you may feel like you've lost some control over your security operations.
 This loss of control can be unsettling for some business owners.

-• Logistical Issues: Another downside to using a GSOC or VSOC is that there can be logistical issues regarding implementation.
+• Logistical issues: Another downside to using a GSOC or VSOC is that there can be logistical issues regarding implementation.
 For example, if a company has remote employees, it can be difficult to implement security measures that protect all employees, regardless of location.
 Also, managing security issues across all sites can be difficult if a company has multiple offices in different locations.

 However, outsourcing your security operations to a reputable provider that offers a comprehensive service should minimize some of the shortcomings outlined above.